digitalBush/hotlinkr/README.markdown

 * title - Changes the title of the page.
 * hasselhoff - Changes all images on the site to reference a picture of David Hasselhoff with puppies.
 * overlay - Overlays a transparent div on top of the entires page to prevent interaction with the site.
-* flip - Flips all images upside down on the site.
+* flip - Flips all images upside down on the site in IE.  Flips the entire page on other browsers.
+* fail - Redirects to a picture of FAIL.
+* move - Picks a direction and moves the margin body in that direction.
+* spaz - Jiggles the body margin.

 Installation
 ------------